ruudgreven/MavenTemplateProjects/README.md

 # Run the project
 - Just run the project in the same way as always, just click the run button, choose run on server.

+# Enable checkstyle
+To enable checkstyle checkings on the client site right click on your project choose Checkstyle -> Activate Checkstyle

 # Commit code
 - Right click on project -> Team -> Commit
 - Enable the checkbox "Push changes to GitHub" to push changes immediately to GitHub